apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.sav -q

-Note that even with no edits being performed, the output file will not be identical to the original file, due to how Google's protobuf library differs from the library used by BL3 itself.

 ## Output Formats

 The editor can output files in a few different formats, and you can